-NOTE: For proper seating of the cooling shroud in the chassis, ensure that the cables inside the system are routed through the cable routing latch.
+NOTE: For proper seating of the cooling shroud in the system chassis, ensure that the cables inside the system are routed appropriately.

-- 1. Align the cooling shroud with the numbered fan bays as a guide. - Lower the cooling shroud into the chassis so that the four tabs on the cooling shroud rest on the cooling fan bracket. - When firmly seated, the memory socket numbers marked on the cooling shroud align with the respective memory sockets. - 3.
-Close the system. - 4.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+- 1. Align the tabs on the cooling shroud with the alignment slots on the fan bracket, and the cable retention bracket. - Lower the cooling shroud into the chassis until firmly seated.
+2. - 3.
+If applicable, install the full-length full-height expansion card on slot 2 of expansion-card riser 2. - 4.
+Close the system. - Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.